curvegrid/go-ethereum-wiki/Command-Line-Options.md

 ```

 ### Init
 With the init command it is possible to create a chain with a custom genesis block and chain configuration (currently only the homestead transition block can be configured).
 It respects the `--datadir` argument and accepts a JSON file describing the chain configuration.
+If you omit the `--datadir` flag the genesis block will be written in the default datadir.
+If there is a synced chain in the default datadir it will be destroyed.

 ```
 geth --datadir <some/location/where/to/create/chain> init genesis.json